Georgia jury orders Monsanto parent to pay nearly $2.1 billion in Roundup weedkiller lawsuit

 The verdict marks the latest in a long-running series of court battles Monsanto has faced over its Roundup herbicide.
 The agrochemical giant says it will appeal the verdict, reached in a Georgia courtroom late Friday, in efforts to overturn the decision.

 The penalties awarded include $65 million in compensatory damages and $2 billion in punitive damages, law firms Arnold & Itkin LLP and Kline & Specter PC said in a statement.
-That marks one of the largest legal settlements reached in a Roundup-related case to date.
+That marks one of the largest verdicts in a Roundup-related case to date.

 Plaintiff John Barnes filed his lawsuit against Monsanto in 2021, seeking damages related to his non-Hodgkin’s lymphoma.
 Arnold & Itkin attorney Kyle Findley, the lead trial lawyer on the case, said the verdict will help put his client in a better position to get the treatment he needs going forward.

-Note: This story was first published on Mar.
-23, 2025.
-It was updated on Mar.
-24, 2025 to correct the third paragraph to show the Georgia jury reached a verdict, not a legal settlement.